 Lately we’ve had more and more enquiries from pet owners asking if our Ascophyllum nodosum Seaweed is good for their dog’s dental health.

-If this is you then take a look at this comment Rachelle left on our online store recently...
+Just take a look at this comment Rachelle left on our online store recently...

 Good on you Rachelle!
 Thanks heaps!

 You can buy Seaperia Seaweed Meal from our online store here or read on for more information, a scientific study, an yummy treats recipe and a cute puppy photo.

 The fact is periodontal disease is bad news for dogs.
 It causes bad breath and can be painful.
 And expensive!
 And just as in humans, poor dental health in animals can be linked to diseases of the heart and other organs.